camunda/camunda-docs-manual/content/user-guide/dmn-engine/evaluate-decisions.md

 # Evaluate Decision Tables

-The DMN engine can evaluated DMN 1.1 [decision tables].
-To evaluate a decision table you can either pass an already transformed {{< javadocref page="?org/camunda/bpm/dmn/engine/DmnDecision.html" text="DmnDecision" >}}.
-Or you can use a DMN model instance or Input Stream in combination with a decision key.
+In orer to evaluate (or "execute") a decision table, either pass an already transformed {{< javadocref page="?org/camunda/bpm/dmn/engine/DmnDecision.html" text="DmnDecision" >}}.
+Or use a DMN model instance or Input Stream in combination with a decision key.

-As the decision table consist of multiple expressions you have to specify the set of input variables which are used to evaluate these expression.
-For more information on the supported expressions see the corresponding [section][expressions].
+As input to the evaluation, a set of input variables must be provided.

 ```java
 // create a default DMN engine